"I Don’t Deserve To Be Burned Out." How Capitalism Complicates Rest

 Why can it feel so difficult to rest?
 Why do we feel compelled to justify and explain ourselves when we take a break?
 Why does it only feel acceptable to do so when we’re dangerously burned out — a benchmark that is so vaguely defined as to always seem just out of reach but at the same time is an omnipresent exhausting reality?

 In a way, it’s been ingrained into us.
-The American Dream we’ve been sold has always been based on doing more, although the side hustle and start-up culture of the past decade have made things a hell of a lot worse.
-Socio-cultural American attitudes value working hard and going above and beyond — no matter the personal cost.
+The dream we’ve been sold has always been based on doing more, although the side hustle and start-up culture of the past decade have made things a hell of a lot worse.
+Socio-cultural Western attitudes value working hard and going above and beyond — no matter the personal cost.

 "Most of the time, hard work gets rewarded, and this starts when you are young in school and getting good grades.
 Your teacher and your parents praise you.
 You perform well on a sports team, and again, you get praise from teammates, coaches and family," explains Rachel Cavallaro (PsyD), a licensed psychologist with Thriveworks in Boston.
 When you are consistently praised for being good at something, being hardworking, being dedicated, you learn that you have to excel to be worthy.
 And to excel, you must constantly be working harder.